ClaytonPassmore/HockeyPool/README.md

 # HockeyPool

 ## Installation
 Open up a terminal and run `make ubuntu`.
-Set up the root user with the password 'root'.
+Set up the root DB account with the password 'root'.

 Run `make depends` to install the package dependencies.